Credit Cards Business Credit Cards

 Can I get a credit card for my business if my credit is bad?

 Yes, there are business credit cards available for people with poor or bad credit.
 This includes business credit cards with less strict credit score requirements, as well as secured business cards.
-You can also consider personal credit cards that are meant for building your personal credit score, including secured credit cards.
+You might also consider personal credit cards that are meant for building your personal credit score, including secured credit cards.

 Can you use an EIN to get a credit card?